 Explanation: This error occurs when Vault cannot retrieve robot information such as map information, volume information, library status, and so on.
-This is an internal error.
+It is an internal error.

-Recommended Action: Contact customer support and send appropriate logs.
+Recommended action: Contact customer support and send appropriate logs.

-Message: unable to receive response from robot; robot not ready is live and up.
+Message: unable to receive response from robot; robot not ready

-Explanation: This error occurs when there is a problem with the robot.
+Explanation: This error occurs when a problem exists with the robot.

-Recommended Action: Ensure that all media manager daemons are running or the robot error.
+Recommended action: Ensure that all Media and Device Management daemons are running or the robot is live and up.